-Another way your eggshells can be useful is being used as candle holders.
-To use eggshells as candle holder, when the shells are dry, break it into a shape that can hold enough liquid, insert the wick and fill it with wax.
+Another way your eggshells can be useful is by being used as candle holders.
+To use eggshells as a candle holder, when the shells are dry, break it into a shape that can hold enough liquid, insert the wick and fill it with wax.

 6. Boil Eggshells in Your Coffee

 This is going to sound very surprising but it’s something lots of people do.
 Boiling crushed eggshells in your coffee keeps the grounds from boiling over so you get a less acidic coffee.
 So when you experience an overwhelming bitterness from your cup of coffee, eggshells can help save the day.